Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: PROPOSED WORK

-After updating the hit node, we recompute the weight of it's parent node as the weight of one of its children nodes has changed.
+After updating the hit node, we recompute the weight of its parent node since the weight of one of its children nodes has changed.
 The weight of the parent is recomputed simply as the sum of the weights of the children nodes.
 If we do not get a hit, then we break the current NYT node into the left child and right child (step 4).
-The node IDs for right and left children are assigned as $ID_{parent}$+1, $ID_{parent}$+2, respectively.
+The node IDs for right and left children are assigned as $ID_{parent}$+1, $ID_{parent}$+2, respectively, where $ID_{parent}$ is the ID of node being split.
 Now the left child becomes the new NYT node for the future.
 The right child represents the new sample.
+We also keep track of matched node ($m_{t}$) for $\vec{f}_{t}$ in order to compute the anomaly score at a later stage. $m_{t}$ is nothing but $\hat{i}^{th}$ node in case of a hit and the newly created right child in case of a miss.
 The initial mean vector for the right child node is set as the current frame vector.
 We give an initial weight ($w_{o}$) to this newly created data node.
 The NYT node is given `0' weight, and thus the old NYT node gets a weight of $w_{o}$ (sum of children's weight).